smolang/inkblot/README.md

 These unique identifiers are designed to provide a collision probability of ≤10^-6 over a lifetime of 14 years while supporting 15.000 global object creations of a given class per second (technically 1.500 per 100ms).

 If these parameters do not match your needs, it is possible to change the ID generator of the inkblot runtime to a custom implementation of the `FreshUriGenerator` interface.

+### Constraint violations

+The inkblot runtime offers some support for detecting data constraint violations at runtime.
+For now, this is only supported for failing validation queries and the (non-) positive/negative integer xsd types, which are mapped to java BigInteger objects that do not have the same range constraints.
+When values conflicting with the xsd data type range are assigned to a property at runtime, inkblot registers a constraint violation and notifies all `ConstraintViolationListeners`.
+Listeners may be added or removed using `Inkblot.addViolationListener(listener: ConstraintViolationListener)` and `Inkblot.removeViolationListener(listener: ConstraintViolationListener)`.

+You may also extend the amount of runtime checks by implementing custom subclasses of `ConstraintViolation` and call `Inkblot.violation(violation: ConstraintViolation)` to notify listeners.